-PPAH reviews applications that employ epidemiologic, population-based and health services research approaches to understand HIV incidence and prevalence; structural, macro-level, or policy factors affecting HIV infection, transmission, and management; and the delivery of health services to prevent infection and care for those living with HIV/AIDS.
+PPAH reviews applications that employ epidemiologic, population-based and health services research approaches to understand HIV incidence and prevalence; structural, macro-level, or policy factors affecting HIV infection, transmission, and management; and the delivery of health services to prevent infection and ensure care for those living with HIV/AIDS.

-The List of Reviewers lists all present, whether permanent or temporary, to provide the full scope of expertise present on that date.
+The List of Reviewers lists all present, whether standing members or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.

 The membership panel is a list of chartered members only.

 - Epidemiologic studies of the incidence, prevalence, transmission, progression, prevention and treatment of HIV infection, including health disparities at the community, national and international or policy level.

 - Studies examining the impact of structural factors on HIV risk and prevention.
 As well as that of health services along the HIV care continuum in populations and communities.